Vibo Marina: History

+Second World War

-On 8 September 1943 part of the 8th Army, 231st Brigade landed at what the allies still referred to as Porto San Venere (Vibo Marina) with the intention of cutting off as many German units as possible who were expected to retreat from the main force of the British Commonwealth Eighth Army landings at the toe of Italy at Reggio Calabria via the coast road Strada statale 18 and the rail line passing close to the port.
+On 8 September 1943 part of the 8th Army, 231st Brigade landed at what the allies still referred to as Porto San Venere (Vibo Marina) with the intention of cutting off as many German units as possible, who were expected to retreat from the main force of the British Commonwealth Eighth Army landings, at the toe of Italy at Reggio Calabria, via the coast road Strada statale 18 and the rail line passing close to the port.
 The Operation Ferdy landing force consisted of naval units flagship Motor Torpedo Boat MTB 77; Monitor HMS Erebus (I02); Two Insect Class gunboats HMS Aphis and HMS Scarab; Two Landing Ship Tank (LST), 9 & 65; 18 Landing Craft Tank (LCT) including 4, 306, & 316; Two Landing Craft Gun including LCG 12; Two Landing Craft Flack (LCF); 24 Landing Craft Infantry (LCI) and Harbour Defence Motor Launch HDML 1128.

 The landings were led by 40 Commando and 3 Commando.

 Enemy opposition to the landing was unexpectedly heavy included fire from machine guns, mortars and 88mm artillery guns.
-At 7am German Fw 190 aircraft attacked the ships and sank MTB 77 the flagship of the landing force and the injured Rear Admiral McGrigor was rescued by HDML 1128.
-Monitor HMS Erebus which was armed with twin 15” guns was called in to provide much needed naval artillery fire at about 17.45pm along with the two shallow draft Insect Class Gunboats Aphis and Scarab with their 6” guns.
-Fighting continued the next day, an assault from Panzergrenadiers penetrated to within a mile of the landing beaches however by 23.00 that night the German troops ceased their artillery fire, disengaged and headed rapidly north towards Sapri.
+At 0700hrs, German Fw 190 aircraft attacked the ships and sank MTB 77 the flagship of the landing force.
+The injured Rear Admiral McGrigor was rescued by HDML 1128.
+The Monitor HMS Erebus, which was armed with twin 15” guns, was called in to provide much needed naval artillery fire at about 1745hrs, along with the two shallow draft Insect Class Gunboats Aphis and Scarab with their 6” guns.

+Fighting continued the next day, an assault from Panzergrenadiers penetrated to within a mile of the landing beaches.
+However, by 2300hrs that night the German troops ceased their artillery fire, disengaged and headed rapidly north towards Sapri.